savoirfairelinux/Project-Rescue/README.md

 it will be instantatly commited into the db, if set to false, the changes will be commited only once everything migrated without any errors.

+Set your plugins to migrate their data.
+If you try to migrate data without setting the according plugin (or you set a plugin that is not installed at all) the migration process will likely to crash, but you have nothing to loose from trying if you set `commit_at_each_entry = false` :

+This tool is only compatible with those plugins for the moment,

+1. redmine_backlogs
+2. redmine_issue_templates
+3. redmine_mail_reminder

 ```yaml
 src:
     type: mysql